It's time to get over your superstitions about black cats, and these 10 black cat breeds should change your mind!

 Black cats have always had a bad rep. From the black cat being seen as bad luck or bad omens (especially around Halloween!) to they "look bad" in selfies, black felines everywhere haven't really had the best track record.

 However, we think that you should take a second look at these beautiful black felines: there's just something so cool about the solid black sheen of a black coat -- and truthfully, these domestic cats are some of the sweetest felines around!
-But don't just take our word for it: take a look at these 10 most common cat breeds with a black coat color.
+But don't just take our word for it: take a look at these 10 most common cat breeds with a solid black coat color.

 While little is known about the history of this long-haired cat breed, we do know that Persian cats can be traced all the way back to the 1600s.
 They are rumored to have originated from Persia, which is now the modern-day Iran, and Turkey.